iWebi/websockets-sls-nodejs-example/README.md

 # Websockets Experiment using AWS API Gateway With Serverless Framework

 This example offers a secured websockets API using AWS API Gateway.
-Connected client Ids are stored in DynamoDB for downstream applications to push messages.
 Lambda linked to `$connect` route is secured using a custom authorizer lambda.
 This authorizer expects `Authorization` header from clients attempting to connect.
 It uses a dummy value `_t_o_k_e_n_` for verification purpose.
 Users can change the logic as needed.
 For example: authenticate against a JWT provider like Auth0 or Cognito.

-Connect will persist ID and disconnect will remove it.
-Beyond this no additional data is stored in DB.
-To keep it simple, uses a static `ActiveConnections` string as HashKey.
+Connect will push the connectId to the SQS for downstream applications to push data.

 ## Usage